-A study by Arpedio looked at 80 years of sales research and discovered that the top salespeople exhibit the traits of “drivers”.
+One study looked at 80 years of sales research and discovered that the top salespeople exhibit the traits of “drivers”.
 In contrast, under performing salespeople “can cost over six figures annually in salary, training dollars and lost sales” to employers.

 11. Enjoy the competitive nature of sales

 Do you want to ‘win’ as many sales as possible?

 The top performing salespeople are competitive and see sales as not just a job, but as a game.
 That’s why they use the term ‘winning’ a sale.

 A 2003 study by marketing professor Balaji Krishnan and his colleagues tested 182 salespeople and found that competitiveness caused salespeople to work harder and outperform their peers.